alphagov/govuk-design-system/src/components/password-input/index.md

 Hide passwords by default until the user chooses to show it using the ‘show’ button.
 Users might not be in a private space when entering or creating a password, so you should hide passwords by default.

-{% call wcagNote({id: "wcag-interact-show-password"}) %}

-<p>Make sure any ‘show password’ button is at least 24px by 24px in size, or has adequate spacing.
-This is to make sure users can easily interact with the button.
-This relates to <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">WCAG 2.2 success criterion 2.5.8 Target size (minimum)</a>.</p>
-{% endcall %}

 If you do choose to include two or more password inputs on a page, the ‘show’ and ‘hide’ toggles and labels for each password input must be different.

 For example, you can label: